 - Louis Vuitton was founded as a seller of French luxury goods.
 It specialized in bags, purses, suitcases, and trunks for wealthy customers.

-- Back in its first year, they didn’t have a logo but used a personalized and stylish font for its products.
+- Back in its first year, they didn’t have a logo.
+Although a logo design with a bag symbol would’ve been appropriate, they actually used a personalized and stylish font for its products.

 - Even though the brand is visible online, it surprisingly couldn’t purchase the Lv.com domain which belongs to an insurance company.